Gordonby/ApimTrafficSplitting/README.md

 In order to test the traffic splitting we need to send a lot of traffic through APIM.
 [Azure Load Testing](https://azure.microsoft.com/en-gb/services/load-testing/) provides an easy way to send bulk requests, simulated from multiple users.

+> The Azure Load Testing service is not included in the bicep files as it is currently in preview with some notable limitations in automating.

 ## The results